mvolkmann/blog/src/meteor.md

 1. When the server returns the actual result of a Method call, Meteor verifies that it matches what the client predicted.
-   If they differ, Meteor rolls back all the changes made from that point forward and replays them with the correct results from the server.
+   If they differ, Meteor rolls back all the changes made in Minimongo from that point forward and applies the correct changes from the server.
-   UI changes triggered by Method calls are tracked in order to support the ability to rollback changes.
+   The UI can then update using the new data in Minimongo.

 All of this functionality is provided by default.
 The only requirement is for the client to